securefederatedai/openfl/docs/source/openfl/plugins.rst

 Experiment Serializer
 ######################

-Serializer plugins are used on the frontend Python API to serialize the Experiment components and then on Envoys to deserialize them.
+The Serializer plugin is used on the frontend Python API to serialize the Experiment components and then on Envoys to deserialize them.
-Currently, the default serializer is based on pickling.
+Currently, the default serializer plugin is based on pickling.
 It is a **required** plugin.

-A serializer plugin must implement the :code:`serialize` method that creates a Python object representation on disk.
+The serializer plugin must implement the :code:`serialize` method that creates a Python object representation on disk.

 .. code-block:: python

    @staticmethod
    def serialize(object_, filename: str) -> None:

-As well as the :code:`restore_object` method that will load previously serialized object from disk.
+The plugin must also implement the :code:`restore_object` method that will load previously serialized object from disk.

 .. code-block:: python